Tagged "ai"

 Every Learner’s AI Right

-Educational AI should avoid giving only answers.
-Instead it should focus on fostering real understanding by showing students different possibilities and paths.
+In clear language, focus on fostering real understanding by showing students different possibilities and paths.

 Finding Our Voice within AI